Spencer Trask: National Armenian Relief Committee

 In the 1890s, Trask led what some have called "the first international human rights movement in American history" in response to the Hamidian massacres.
 In New York what began as a local committee to aid the Armenians grew quickly into the National Armenian Relief Committee.
 Its board included some of the most powerful men in the United States, including Supreme Court Justice David Josiah Brewer, railroad executive Chauncey Depew, Wall Street banker Jacob Schiff, and church leaders Dr. Leonard Woolsey Bacon and the Reverend Fredrick D. Greene.
 The Relief Committee recruited Clara Barton to take Red Cross relief teams out of the country for the first time, to the Armenian provinces.

 By the end of the year-long drive, Americans raised more than $300,000.
 In 1896, a Thanksgiving appeal was launched nationwide, and Americans from St. Paul to San Francisco to Boston gave thanks by sending money to Armenian widows and orphans of the massacres.
 Citizens of St. Paul boycotted buying turkey and gave their Thanksgiving food money to the cause.

 Other organizations

 Throughout his life, Trask took a prominent part in municipal reform and local politics, especially in connection with the Gold Democrats.
-He was a member of the Union League, Grolier Club, and National Arts Club of New York.
+He was a member of the Union League, Grolier Club, and as first treasurer, purchased the Gramercy Park property for the National Arts Club of New York.